guest@tfb:~$ cat analysis/swapping-to-stablecoins-tax.md

 Our reasoned opinion

 Until there is a legislative amendment or a different judicial criterion, the prudent position remains to treat the move from bitcoin or ether to a stablecoin issued by a third party as a barter with tax effect.
 What is arguable, in our view, is the legislative policy or the economic rationality of the result, rather than the direction of the administrative criterion in force.
-Anyone who wishes to depart from it in a self-assessment must be aware that they do so without doctrinal backing and assuming the corresponding risk.
+Anyone who wishes to depart from it in a self-assessment —a criterion repeatedly held by the DGT in its binding rulings on the barter of crypto-assets (among others, V0999-18 and V1948-21) and expressly applied to stablecoins in ruling 0018-23 (2023)— must be aware that they do so against a consolidated administrative criterion and assuming the corresponding risk.

 DGT rulings — IRPF